AnesMaria/Project_capstone/README.md

 # Project_capstone : Building a Student Intervention System

 # Introduction
-This project is focused on the development of a Student Intervention System using machine learning techniques.
-The goal is to identify students who might need early intervention before they fail to graduate.
+The goal of this project is to use machine learning techniques to develop a student intervention system. selecting students who are susceptible to benefiting from early intervention before they drop out of school is the purpose.
 # Project Overview
-Educational institutions often face challenges in identifying students who require intervention to improve their academic performance.
-This project aims to build a predictive model that can flag students at risk of not completing their course.
+The identification of students who need intervention to improve their academic performance is a problem that educational institutions frequently face.
+The goal of this project is to develop a predictive model that can identify students who may dropout.

 # Dataset
-The dataset used in this project includes various student performance metrics from a high school.
-It contains both demographic and academic performance data points.
+This project's dataset contains a variety of information based  on academic achievement as well as demographics and familial profil and relationshep.
-The detailed list of colomns :  'school', 'sex', 'age', 'address', 'famsize', 'Pstatus', 'Medu', 'Fedu',        'Mjob', 'Fjob', 'reason', 'guardian', 'traveltime', 'studytime',
+The detailed list of colomns is :  'school', 'sex', 'age', 'address', 'famsize', 'Pstatus', 'Medu', 'Fedu',        'Mjob', 'Fjob', 'reason', 'guardian', 'traveltime', 'studytime',
        'failures', 'schoolsup', 'famsup', 'paid', 'activities', 'nursery', 'higher', 'internet', 'romantic', 'famrel', 'freetime', 'goout', 'Dalc',        'Walc', 'health', 'absences', 'passed'

 # Technologies Used